 The Woman Behind the Waterfall is about a mother who lives in a remote village in the west of Ukraine.
 She has had some hard experiences as a teenager and she’s trapped in a depression and unable to see happiness in the world.
 However, she has this wonderful seven-year-old daughter, Angela, whose natural viewpoint is to see everything as happiness.
 The novel is about what happiness is and how we achieve it, especially as we get older and life knocks us around more and more.
 It’s also about the patterns that our mothers pass on to us, and the generations of women and the footsteps that we follow, and the paths that we choose.
 At the time I was writing the book, I was at a major crossroads in my life, and I was really interested in the questions of how much we choose our paths, or just follow what our mothers have done; of what happiness is and how to construct our lives so that we are happy as much as possible.
 It was especially interesting as I have a daughter, and wondering what choices she will make, and how she will find happiness in her life.
 These were the questions which I was living when I wrote the book, and I tried to explore them though the characters in the book.

-Tell us about your new novel The Unity Game?
+Tell us about your second novel The Unity Game?

 The Unity Game is a literary fiction and science fiction novel, with a few other genre elements mixed in.
 It is set in three locations: New York City, a distant planet, and an after-life dimension.
 It follows three story lines which deal with similar themes, and the story connects in the grand unity game, which is revealed towards the end.
 It is quite experimental, and has a lot of ideas in it.
 In the end, I hope that it is uplifting and makes my readers think differently about the world, and about their lives.